 The neighbors in the City Center neighborhood in Santa Fe are upper-middle income, making it an above average income neighborhood.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 71.8% of the neighborhoods in America.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 99.9% of America's neighborhoods.The Neighbors: Occupations

-What we choose to do for a living reflects who we are.
-Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.
+The old saying "you are what you eat" is true.
+But it is also true that you are what you do for a living.
+The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.
 In the Santa Fe City Center neighborhood, 86.0% of the working population is employed in executive, management, and professional occupations.
 The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 10.9% of the residents employed.
 Other residents here are employed in clerical, assistant, and tech support occupations (2.3%).The Neighbors: Ethnicity / Ancestry

 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior - comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.
 In the City Center neighborhood in Santa Fe, NM, residents most commonly identify their ethnicity or ancestry as English (5.8%).
 There are also a number of people of Mexican ancestry (5.7%) , and residents who report Spanish roots (5.6%) , and some of the residents are also of Italian ancestry (5.4%) , along with some Swiss ancestry residents (4.7%), among others.
 In addition, 14.8% of the residents of this neighborhood were born in another country.The Neighbors: Languages